-1. Background 3
+1. Background

 2. What is Public and Patient Involvement in research?
-3

-Participation 4
+Participation

-Engagement 4
+Engagement

-Involvement 4
+Involvement

 3. Why is PPI important?
-4

-4. PPI is a partnership 5
+4. PPI is a partnership

-5. PPI and the funding process 6
+5. PPI and the funding process

-6. PPI Sections in the Application 6
+6. PPI Sections in the Application6

 6.1.
-Project Summary 7
+Project Summary6

 6.2.
-PPI plan 7
+PPI plan

-Information on types of involvement: 8
+Information on types of involvement:

-Challenges 8
+Challenges

-Additional things to consider- 9
+Additional things to consider

 6.3.
-Sharing of research findings 10
+Sharing of research findings

 6.4.
-Budgeting for PPI 10
+Budgeting for PPI10

-7. Writing in plain English 16
+7. Writing in plain English

+Page 1 of 1

 8.Contact 16

 9. Additional Resources 16

-10. References 18
+10. References 17

-Appendix 1:

-Public and Patient Involvement (PPI) in Research Guidelines
+Appendix 1: Public and Patient Involvement (PPI) in Research Guidelines